chiefbiiko/gnark-witnejs/README.md

 const buf = serialize(inputs, publics)
 ```

-Serializes the full witness, i.e. incl. public and secret inputs as long as
+Serializes the full witness, i.e. incl. public and secret inputs as long as:

 + the input object does not contain nested objects
   > nested arrays are supported though